 Fall, 2010 to Summer, 2013

 In October, 2010, I moved from Corpus Christi, Texas – my home of ten years – to San Antonio.
-While there, I met new friends and professional colleagues, learned about and expanded my presence on social media, and became a “social media reporter.”
+While there, I met new friends and professional colleagues, learned about and expanded my presence on social media, and became a, “social media reporter.”
 This was during the economic downturn in the United States, and new projects were few and far between.
 I used my time wisely, however, launching Carolyn’s Nonprofit Blog, learning how to use social media, and doing more public speaking in Texas and beyond.

 Please refer to “Carolyn Online” for a complete list of my online venues.